Disjunctive Branch-and-Bound for Certifiably Optimal Low-Rank Matrix Completion: Convex Relaxations and Valid Inequalities

-In this section, we invoke a different characterization of low-rank matrices in terms of their determinant minors to derive a new convex relaxation for our problems in Section \ref{ssec:conv.relax}, which improves upon the matrix perspective relaxation \eqref{eq:mpco_matrix_completion_mprt_relaxed}.
-Since it is computationally significantly more expensive, however, we do not use this improved relaxation in and of itself, but invoke it to design presolving strategies in Section \ref{ssec:presolve} and a strong and computationally convex relaxation in Section \ref{ssec:valid.ineqs}.
-Hence, we tighten the matrix perspective relaxation \eqref{eq:mpco_matrix_completion_mprt_relaxed} in a computationally affordable manner.
+In this section, we use a different characterization of low-rank matrices in terms of their determinant minors to derive a { stronger} convex relaxation for low-rank matrix completion problems.
+We also use this relaxation to derive valid inequalities that strengthen \eqref{eq:mpco_matrix_completion_mprt_relaxed}. { These relaxations can be used as a drop-in replacement for the semidefinite relaxation \eqref{eq:mpco_matrix_completion_mprt_relaxed_alg} solved in Algorithm~\ref{alg:mpco_matrix_completion_linear_cuts}, and we demonstrate their effectiveness numerically in Section~\ref{ssec:numres.presolve}. }

-Our starting point is the observation that the rank of $\bm{X}$ is fully characterized by the following well-known lemma \citep[see, e.g.,][]{johnson1985matrix}: \begin{lemma} Let $\bm{X}$ be a matrix.
-Then, the rank of $\bm{X}$ is at most $k$ if and only if all $(k+1) \times (k+1)$ minors of $\bm{X}$ have determinant $0$. \end{lemma} Lemma \ref{detminor} provides a characterization of low-rank matrices that is complementary to the projection-matrix characterization studied in the previous section.
-Indeed, one could design an entirely new approach to certifiably optimal low-rank matrix completion using Lemma \ref{detminor}. \cite{kocuk2018matrix} successfully applies this idea for optimal power flow problems where the rank $k=1$.
-This approach appears to be computationally prohibitive for $k>1$, however, since explicitly constraining the determinant of each $(k+1)\times(k+1)$ minor of $\bm{X}$ requires introducing a separate (semidefinite) moment matrix for each minor.
-Instead, we decompose $\bm{X}$ into a sum of rank-one matrices, apply Lemma \ref{detminor}'s characterization to each rank-one matrix's Shor relaxation individually, and combine this characterization with our matrix perspective relaxation to obtain strong convex relaxations.
+Our starting point is the observation that the rank of $\bm{X}$ is fully characterized by the following well-known lemma \citep[as proven in, e.g.,][]{johnson1985matrix}: \begin{lemma} Let $\bm{X}$ be a matrix.
+Then, the rank of $\bm{X}$ is at most $k$ if and only if all $(k+1) \times (k+1)$ minors of $\bm{X}$ have determinant $0$. \end{lemma} For our low-rank matrix completion problems, we decompose $\bm{X}$ into a sum of rank-one matrices, apply Lemma \ref{detminor}'s characterization to each rank-one matrix individually, and combine this characterization with our matrix perspective relaxation to obtain stronger relaxations.

-Our perspective on Lemma \ref{detminor} is similar to the mixed-integer community's perspective on pure cutting-plane methods in mixed-integer optimization \citep[c.f.][]{gomory2010outline, balas1996gomory} and their eventual integration within commercial branch-and-bound solvers.
-Indeed, initial attempts at developing pure cutting-plane solvers for MIO were not competitive with branch-and-bound schemes since they typically required exponentially many cuts to converge.
-Eventually, however, various authors proposed introducing a small number of cuts within a branch-and-bound procedure and demonstrated that this accelerated branch-and-bound's performance, often substantially \citep[c.f.][]{bixby2007progress}.
-Similarly, while using Lemma \ref{detminor} as the basis for a new approach to low-rank optimization is likely computationally prohibitive, we argue throughout this section that Lemma \ref{detminor} enhances the projection matrix framework, often substantially.